Seasonal Allergies in Dogs

 • Hair thinning

-• The skin becoming red
+• The skin is becoming red

 • Crusts